KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 ![bistro1](/assets/v0.11/svsms/VSM1_Bistrov2.png)
 ![bistro2](/assets/v0.11/svsms/VSM2_Bistrov2.png)

 The top is the Bistro scene rendered with multiple 8K resolution sparse virtual shadow maps.
-The bottom is a visualization of the physical memory pages (squares) where each color represents a different shadow clipmap/cascade.
+The bottom is a visualization of the virtual memory pages (squares) where each color represents a different shadow clipmap/cascade.

 **Feedback is greatly appreciated!**